-Power trim and tilt switch on remote control or tiller handle the switch "DN" (down) tilts the outboard motor down and trims it down.
+Power trim and tilt switch on remote control

+The power trim and tilt system adjusts the outboard motor angle in relation to the transom.
+Pushing the switch "UP" (up) trims the outboard motor up, and then tilts it up.
+Pushing the switch "DN" (down) tilts the outboard motor down and trims it down.
 When the switch is released, the outboard motor will stop in its current position.
+For instructions on using the power trim and tilt switch, see pages 57 and 59.